jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 Emma got a new job and will have to move.
 Her monthly income will be $5,625.
 To qualify to rent an apartment, Emma’s monthly income must be at least three times as much as the rent.
 What is the highest rent Emma will qualify for?
 - 5625 = 3r
   - r = 1875

+# 3.54
+Dawn won a mini-grant of $4,000 to buy tablet computers for her classroom.
+The tablets she would like to buy cost $254.12 each, including tax and delivery.
+What is the maximum number of tablets Dawn can buy?
+-